LakithaRav/JDXADemo/README.md

 ##Tutorial
 http://wp.me/p5X7bM-2w

-###Note
+####Note
-JDXA is used with the SQLDroid open source library, which is provided under the licensing terms mentioned in https://github.com/SQLDroid/SQLDroid/blob/master/LICENSE.
+*JDXA is used with the SQLDroid open source library, which is provided under the licensing terms mentioned [here](https://github.com/SQLDroid/SQLDroid/blob/master/LICENSE)*